__STYLES__

 About this project

-This dashboard was created for submission in the March 2022 Maven Analytics Remote Work Challenge.
+This project was created for submission in the March 2022 Maven Analytics Remote Work Challenge.
 This submission was selected as the winner and is the first challenge winner created exclusively in Excel.

 Use Case:

-This interactive Excel dashboard allows the user to assess:
+This interactive Excel report allows the user to assess:

 • the productivity and morale implications of working remotely and